This page contains affiliate links. Please read our disclosure for more info.

 But if you have limited time, the easiest way to sample multiple local wines is to visit The Winery in the centre of Queenstown (there’s also a branch in Arrowtown).

 It’s a wine bar with a difference as you can help yourself to dozens of wines from across New Zealand.
 Just collect a tasting card, scan it at the bottle of your choice, and choose a size—a tasting, half or full glass.

 It’s a fun way to compare many different wines, although it’s easy to get carried away.
 Don’t miss their cheese plates to accompany your tasting.

 If you’d prefer to visit a cellar door, the nearest to Queenstown are at Lake Hayes.
-We enjoyed our tasting at Amisfield ($15 for your choice of five wines and no charge if you buy a bottle) and I’ve heard good things about nearby Akarua (which has a popular restaurant) and Wet Jacket Wines ($5 for four wines and no charge if you buy).
+We enjoyed our tastings at upmarket Amisfield ($15 for your choice of five wines and no charge if you buy a bottle) and down-to-earth Wet Jacket Wines ($5 for four wines and no charge if you buy).

 My favourite winery for lunch is Mt Difficulty which is further afield (50 minutes from Queenstown) in the Bannockburn sub-region where it’s warmer and drier.
 On the way to Wanaka we stopped for lunch on their terrace overlooking the rugged landscape and vines turning golden in autumn.

 Simon loves their chardonnay and I’m slightly obsessed with the Mt Difficulty Bannockburn Pinot Noir—you can order the 2012 by the glass and it’s superb.

 Also worth visiting nearby is the Cromwell Historic Precinct, a pretty collection of historic buildings overlooking Lake Dunstan.
 We cycled the spectacular Lake Dunstan Cycle Trail from here to Clyde.